madajaju/edgemere/docs/edgemere/cpl/usecases/managedatacenter/index.md

 IT Operations can remove a Data Center and all of its devices and aggregated devices

 ![Scenario RemoveDataCenter](./RemoveDataCenter.png)
+#### Criteria

+* Given - IT operations has created several devices and a data center
+* When - IT operations initiates the process to remove a data center
+* Then - IT operations has created several devices and a data center

 #### Steps
 1. [device create --name host1 --file ./templates/device.yaml](#action-device-create)